Dunadine/d4boi/README.md

+# Aspect Tracker Application

+The Aspect Tracker Application is a command-line tool that allows users to track and manage aspects for different character classes in a role-playing game (RPG).

+## Setup

+1. Clone the repository or download the source code files to your local machine.

+2. Make sure you have Python 3.x installed on your system.

+3. Install the required dependencies by running the following command:

+## Usage

+1. Open a terminal or command prompt and navigate to the directory where you cloned or downloaded the application.

+2. Run the `main.py` script using Python:

-3. Follow the prompts to select a character class, manage aspects, and add or delete entries for aspects.
+4. Follow the prompts to select a character class, manage aspects, and add or delete entries for aspects.

 4. The application will display the aspect table with the current entries after each modification.